chun9l/UMBridge_Loadbalancer/README.md

 You can find our paper here:

 This repo is meant to be fairly self-contained.
-More information about UM-Bridge can be found in the main repo:
+More information about UM-Bridge can be found in the main repo: <https://github.com/UM-Bridge/umbridge/tree/main>.
+Alternatively, feel free to email the main author (Chung: chung.m.loi@durham.ac.uk) for any questions!

 Please cite our work if you found it relevant!